manojnathyogi/Equitable_AI_Dermatology-TeamGlycolic/README.md

 ## **👩🏽‍💻 Setup & Execution**

-**Provide step-by-step instructions so someone else can run your code and reproduce your results.
-Depending on your setup, include:**
+**How to run the Notebooks:**

-* How to clone the repository
+* Clone the repository by pasting "git clone https://github.com/manojnathyogi/Equitable_AI_Dermatology-TeamGlycolic" in the terminal of your preferred IDE
 * How to install dependencies
 * How to set up the environment
 * How to access the dataset(s)